 Secondly, we have widely discussed the characteristics of Ash wood and the uses of Ash hardwood for various purposes.

-The conclusion is that Ash wood is a hardwood with lots of great qualities.
+Ash wood has lots of great qualities.
 Such as strong, dense, and beautiful appealing wood.

 So, I highly recommend Ash wood for any woodworking or woodcarving application.